Published on December 7, 2022

 The emerging pandemic of antimicrobial resistance (AMR) and challenges to addressing it have parallels with climate change, said experts at a recent online panel on AMR Policy Leadership and Innovation, hosted by York University’s Global Strategy Lab (GSL), as part of World Antimicrobial Resistance Awareness Week.

-Similar to climate change, AMR is frequently talked about as a problem where the responsibility is downloaded to individuals, but actual solutions need to be collective ones tackled at the systems level,” says York School of Global Health Professor Susan Rogers Van Katwyk, who is also the managing director of the GSL.
+Similar to climate change, AMR is frequently talked about as a problem where the responsibility is downloaded to individuals, but actual solutions need to be collective ones tackled at the systems level, said York School of Global Health Professor Susan Rogers Van Katwyk, who is also the managing director of the GSL.

 “As Canada’s third-largest university, York is committed to tackling the world’s most pressing issues of our time.
-Climate change and AMR are among those that highlight the importance of embracing a more sustainable way of living,” says Rhonda Lenton, President and Vice Chancellor.
+Climate change and AMR are among those that highlight the importance of embracing a more sustainable way of living,” said York University President and Vice-Chancellor Rhonda Lenton.
 “As a mother and grandmother, I think often about the future that we are creating and the urgency of taking the necessary steps to address these global threats now.
 We are proud of the GSL’s work aimed at driving positive change in AMR for the benefit of all.”

 Wellcome has granted the GSL $8.7 million for the AMR Policy Accelerator, a unique initiative that will provide vital research and services to support evidence-based policymaking and the development of effective AMR national action plans.